vbookshelf/Offline-MedAi-Console/README.md

 - <strong>Chat History:</strong> All conversations are saved in a portable file that can be moved to a secure location or deleted.
 - <strong>Supports LaTeX notation and code rendering:</strong> Can be used as a medical AI tutor for chemistry and math.
 - <strong>Single-file architecture:</strong> Code is easy to audit because HTML, CSS, JS and Python are all in one file.
+This just screams "Audit me."

 <br>